cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 ### Finalize

-rsabssa_sign_finalize validates the server's response, unblinds the message to produce a signature, verifies it for correctness, and outputs the signature upon success.
-Note that this function will internally hash the input message as is done in rsabssa_sign_blind.
+rsabssa_finalize validates the server's response, unblinds the message to produce a signature, verifies it for correctness, and outputs the signature upon success.
+Note that this function will internally hash the input message as is done in rsabssa_blind.

 ~~~
-rsabssa_sign_finalize(pkS, msg, blind_sig, inv)
+rsabssa_finalize(pkS, msg, blind_sig, inv)

 Parameters:
 - kLen, the length in octets of the RSA modulus n